thomasjean-louis/infra/README.md

 # Infra
 Terraform repository to manage resources used by the "Serverless multi-player game" demo project.
-The resources are auto-deployed based on schedule rule in Prod account and deploywed when needed, in Dev account.
+The resources are auto-deployed based on schedule rule in Prod account and deployed when needed, in Dev account.

 ## Architecture
 ![alt text](https://p.thomasjeanlouis.com/wp-content/uploads/2024/09/serverlessMultiplayerGame.architecture_V2.png)